PsychoLlama/CallbackJS/README.md

 Let's step through it:

 - Create a new callback
-- *Cancel* that callback, so it won't be run until further notice
+- *Cancel* that callback, so it won't execute until you re-enable it
-- Then **renew** your callback at some future event, in this case, when your request loads.
+- Then **renew** your callback at some future event, in this case, when your request loads
 - Bind your callback to a click event

 This means that your callback will *only* execute the click